 HOLY TRINITY TODAY

 The future is bright and our congregation continues to show flexibility.
-In 2018, the church entered into contract for sale of just the South portion of the property, which houses the current Thrift Shop.
-The Thrift Shop is being moved temporarily to the Parish Hall after the sale of that portion completes in January 2019.
+In Feb, 2019, the church sold the South portion of the property to a medical practice, which housed the Thrift Shop and the former Parish House.
+In February 2019, the Thrift Shop will move temporarily to the Parish Hall.
 All aspects of church operations will remain the same.
 Holy Trinity envisions new and creative ways to use the sanctuary and breezeway spaces, while staying true to our worship traditions.

 HOLY TRINITY HISTORY